 Is patellar tracking disorder dislocation of the knee?

 Not quite.. or at least not yet!
 Once you have a patellar tracking problem you become more susceptible to a wide variety of conditions, including patellar subluxations and patellar dislocations of the knee.
 Patellar subluxation syndrome is a tracking disorder in which instability with the kneecap occurs.
 In essence, a patellar subluxation is a partial dislocation.
-Patellar dislocation is the scientific name for dislocated kneecap.
-When the kneecap is dislocated it shifts out out of its spot in the patellofemoral groove.
+Patellar dislocation is the scientific name for a dislocated kneecap.
+When the kneecap is dislocated it shifts out of its spot in the patellofemoral groove.

 Are there surgery options for patellar tracking disorder?

 There are numerous surgical options for patellar issues.
-However, prior to contemplating surgical options we recommend rest, stretches, exercises, taping, and wearing a brace.
+However, prior to contemplating surgical options, we recommend rest, stretches, exercises, taping, and wearing a brace.
 Physical therapy and consulting with a doctor about your condition are also important components in recovery.
 There are some surgical options for patellar issues that vary depending on the specific condition that you have.
 For example, lateral release surgery is one of the most common procedures.
-In lateral release surgery the kneecap is realigned and placed back for normal tracking.
+In lateral release surgery, the kneecap is realigned and placed back for normal tracking.
 The surgery is minimally invasive, with two to three small incisions in the knee area.

 What is patellofemoral pain syndrome?